katsumiok/pyaskit/README.md

 ## Introduction

-*AskIt* serves as a dedicated library or domain-specific language designed to streamline the utilization of Large Language Models (LLMs) such as GPT-4, Gemini, and LLama2.
+*AskIt* serves as a dedicated library or domain-specific language designed to streamline the utilization of Large Language Models (LLMs) such as GPT-4, Gemini, Claude, COHERE, and LLama2.
 It simplifies the complexities of prompt engineering and eradicates the requirement for parsing responses from LLMs, making programming tasks smoother.

 Using *AskIt*, you can deploy LLMs for a multitude of tasks, such as: